 If you select nfs as the master-file-server type, the Thin Server will use NFS to communicate with the master file server and synchronize files and NSs can communicate with the Thin Server using TFTP or NFS.
-If you select rfs as the master-server type, then the Thin Server will use RFS to communicate with the master file server and synchronize files and NSs can communicate with the Thin Server using TFTP or RFS.
-1 Syntax: add master-file-server nfs-s390 nfs-nt nfs-aix nfs-other rfs-as400 nfs-s390 Used when the TSF is connected to a S/390. file server IP address Valid Values: any valid IP address Default Value: none tftp packet timeout Valid Values: 5 - 10 seconds Default Value: 5 tftp maximum retry limit Valid Values: 1 - 10 Default Value: 1 maximum segment size Specifies the maximum packet segment size.
+If you select rfs as the master-server type, then the Thin Server will use RFS to communicate with the

+The TSF will not pre-load any files in the specified directory.
+Instead the TSF will load files from the directory and any of its sub-directories as needed.
+Default Value: no nfs-nt Used when the TSF is connected to Windows-NT. file server IP address Valid Values: any valid IP address Default Value: none tftp packet timeout Valid Values: 5 - 10 seconds Default Value: 5 tftp maximum retry limit Valid Values: 1 - 10 Default Value: 1 maximum segment size Specifies the maximum packet segment size.
 Valid Values: 512, 1024, 2048, 4096, 8192 (bytes) Default Value: 8192 additional Include subdirectories Specifies whether additional Included subdirectories are to be added.
-Additional subdirectories may be specified if the TSF needs to cache files that are not in the default directories.
 Valid Values: yes or no Default Value: yes additional Include subdirectory path Specifies the path of the Include subdirectory to be added.
 Valid Values: a-z, A-Z, 0-9, ., , -, / Default Value: none include all subdirectories under this directory Specifies whether all nested subdirectories in the specified additional subdirectory path will be included.
 Valid Values: No The TSF will pre-load all files in the specified directory.
-Yes nfs-nt Used when the TSF is connected to Windows-NT.

 The TSF will not pre-load any files in the specified directory.
 Instead the TSF will load files from the directory and any of its sub-directories as needed.